Always Leave Them Laughing When You Say Goodbye

 "Always Leave Them Laughing When You Say Goodbye" was a popular song, first published in 1903, and written by George M. Cohan.
-Today, the best known recording of the song is by Billy Murray, which was recorded in 1907 with Victor Records, and whose version has entered the public domain.
-Although very popular in the early 20th century, the song is almost completely forgotten today.
+Today, the best-known recording of the song is by Billy Murray, recorded in 1907 with Victor Records, whose version has entered the public domain.
+It was very popular in the early half of the 20th century, but its recognition has decreased since its heyday.